Ren and I have gone on many adventures together, but one thing we’ve never done is ride a rollercoaster.

 With basically just half a trip under my belt, I’m hardly an expert on Everland but these are just some of the things I learned from our trip.

 1. Buy Your Tickets in Advance

 Avoid the queue and buy your tickets in advance.
-A one-day adult pass to Everland costs KRW 54,000 but you can get it for KRW 31,000 if you purchase it in advance through Klook.
+A one-day adult pass to Everland costs KRW 58,000 but you may get a discount if you purchase it in advance through Klook.
 I suggest getting admission with transfer between Everland and Seoul.
 It’s the most convenient option since you don’t have to worry about transportation.
-It normally costs KRW 65,000 per person but you can get it for just KRW 51,800 through Klook.

 2. Plan Your Route and Do the Most Popular Rides First